 I would still love to make a gingerbread house.
 If I do make one maybe some of the ones on my Pinterest board will provide me with inspiration.
 I'd have to make a simple one as some of the elaborate ones definitely require a great deal of skill and really are food works of art.

-If you love my Gingerbread Houses Tutorials, Video's, Patterns and How-To's board please follow my board by clicking on the red FOLLOW BOARD button above.
+If you love my Gingerbread Houses Tutorials, Video's, Patterns and How-To's board please follow my board by clicking on the SEE ON PINTEREST button on the board above and then clicking on the red FOLLOW BOARD button.

 If you would like to follow all of my boards please click on the button below and then click on the red FOLLOW button: